-Optional course available in either Semester 1 or Semester 2 May be studied for one semester only in addition to the compulsory HASS courses Back to Contents Page
+May be studied for one semester only in addition to the compulsory HASS courses

 Under the WA Curriculum, all Year 10 students must study Humanities & Social Sciences (HASS), which includes the four areas of History, Geography, Business & Economics, and Civics & Citizenship.
-At Hale School, all Year 10 students will study the compulsory subject of History and Civics & Citizenship for one semester.
+At Hale School, all Year 10 students will study the compulsory subject of HASS History and Civics & Citizenship for one semester.
 Students may then choose to study either the combined subject of Geography and Economics & Business for one semester or Geography 1 for one semester and Economics and Business 1 for one semester.
 In addition, students may select additional History courses, up to a maximum of four HASS courses in total over the year.